• Skip to main content

 I have not tried grinding the chia seeds for this recipe but if you do try it, let me know how it turns out!

-Two clear cups filled with Chocolate Banana Coconut Chia Pudding on a dark wood table, two spoons sit to the left of the cups.
+Two clear cups filled with Chocolate Banana Coconut Chia Pudding on a dark wood table, two spoons sit to the left.

 If you like this Chocolate Banana Coconut Chia Pudding Recipe, you may also like these: